-- 8 oz Colby-jack cheese, grated or cut into chunks
+- 8 oz Monterey jack cheese grated or cut into chunks

 - 1 cup sour cream

-- Optional toppings: more BBQ sauce, green onions, sour cream, cilantro, salsa verde
+- Optional toppings: more BBQ sauce green onions, sour cream, fresh cilantro, salsa verde

 - Heat oil in a large skillet over medium heat.
 Sauté onion and jalapeno until onion is translucent.
-Add pork, corn and BBQ sauce, heating until just warm.
+Add pork, corn and barbecue sauce, heating until just warm.
 Set aside.

-- Assemble enchiladas by wrapping filling in a tortilla and placing seem side down in the prepared dish.
+- Assemble enchiladas by wrapping a generous quarter cup of the meat mixture in a tortilla and place tortillas seam-side down in the prepared baking dish.
 Once all enchiladas are assembled and in dish, pour cheese sauce over the top of them.

 - Bake for 30-35 minutes.

 - Serve with your favorite toppings!